Deep Learning Technique for Human Parsing: A Survey and Outlook

 Although several mainstream benchmarks of human parsing have not been saturated, the accuracy growth has slowed down.
 The reason for this, we believe, is that some advances in deep learning have not yet benefited the human parsing task (\emph{e.g}., transformer \cite{vaswani2017attention, dosovitskiy2020an, carion2020end}, unsupervised representation learning \cite{devlin2019bert, he2020momentum, bao2022beit, he2022masked}), and the lack of a concise and easily extensible code base for researchers.
 Therefore, the community urgently needs a new and strong baseline.

 We consider that a new human parsing baseline should have the following four characteristics: a) \textbf{Universality}, which can be applied to all mainstream human parsing tasks, including SHP, MHP, and VIP; b) \textbf{Conciseness}, the baseline method should not be too complex; c) \textbf{Extensibility}, complete code base, easy to modify or expand other modules or methods; d) \textbf{High performance}, state-of-the-arts or at least comparable performance can be achieved on the mainstream benchmarks under the fair experimental setting.
 Based on the above views, we design a new transformer-based baseline for human parsing.
 The proposed new baseline is based on the \texttt{Mask2Former} \cite{cheng2022masked} architecture, with a few improvements adapted to human parsing, called \texttt{Mask2Former for Parsing (M2FP)}.
-M2FP can adapt to almost all human parsing tasks and yield amazing performances.\footnote{Code and models are publicly available at \fontsize{7pt}{1em}\url{https://github.com/soeaver/M2FP}}
+M2FP can adapt to almost all human parsing tasks and yield amazing performances.